 Prerequisites: BIOL 1000 or BIOL 1010

-BIOL 2023 - Plant and Fungal Biology
+BIOL 2023 - Plant and Fungal Biology (4CR)

-(3L, 3LB)(4CR) An introduction to the principles

-of botany and mycology.
-Topics discussed

-include cell structure, anatomy, diversity,

-taxonomy, physiology, reproduction, genetics,

-evolution, and ecology of plants and fungi.
+(3L, 3LB) An introduction to the principles of botany and mycology.
+Topics discussed include cell structure, anatomy, diversity, taxonomy, physiology, reproduction, genetics, evolution, and ecology of plants and fungi.

-Prerequisites: BIOL 1000, BIOL 1010, or

-equivalent.